MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 1. This is applicable when hardware providers have created multitenant SaaS connectors (single versus multitenant apps).
 See [Tenancy in Microsoft Entra ID](/entra/identity-platform/single-and-multi-tenant-apps) to learn more about multitenant connectors.
 2. Get the app ID (GUID) from the partner that ingests telemetries on behalf of your service.
 3. Create a Service principal with the app ID.
-There are several options to choose from [Create an enterprise application from a multitenant application in Microsoft Entra ID](/entra/identity/enterprise-apps/create-service-principal-cross-tenant).
+There are several options to choose from to [Create an enterprise application from a multitenant application in Microsoft Entra ID](/entra/identity/enterprise-apps/create-service-principal-cross-tenant).

    If you're using the **Microsoft Graph PowerShell**, Graph, or Azure CLI, replace the ID or app ID (of the commands mentioned) in the pages to create a Service principal, then grant admin consent in the Service principal on Azure.